 Hours: The park gate is open from 8:00 a.m. to 5:00 p.m. except for the first Saturday in April to the third Sunday in September, when the Tom Mays Unit is open from 6:30 a.m. on Saturdays and Sundays only.

 Directions/Description: From the Junction of US-54 and I-10, you will take US-54 to the Fred Wilson exit.
 You will turn left (west) on Fred Wilson and proceed up the hill and around the left bend to the McKelligon Canyon Rd. entrance.
 You will turn right into McKelligon Canyon and proceed into the park.
 Although rock climbing can take place at several locations, a popular site can be located behind the Amphitheatre.

 Widely considered one of the most enjoyable workout challenges for your body and mind, climbing has it all, from the thrill of adventure to the mind-bending pleasure of solving a puzzle with your body through sheer flexibility, footwork, and strength.
-On your first visit to The Cave, you’ll be welcomed and instructed by our friendly staff who will give you a brief orientation with a fall-safety test.
+On your first visit to The Cave, you’ll be welcomed and instructed by their friendly staff who will give you a brief orientation with a fall-safety test.

 Fee: Day Pass (climb as long as you want!) $10 Early Bird Pass (weekdays before 3pm) $8 Shoe Rental (please wear or bring socks) $3 10-Punch Pass (good for 10 visits within a year from purchase) $85

 Open Climb Hours: Mondays & Wednesdays NOON–10:00PM Tuesdays & Thursdays 7:00am–12:00PM and 3:00pm–10:00pm Fridays Noon–7:00pm Saturdays 10:00am–6:00pm Sundays 2:00–6:00pm